CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 Students who damage or steal school property or the property of others, regardless of intent (e.g. prank), may be suspended and expected to pay for replacement or repairs.
 Deliberate vandalism of school property, including graffiti, may result in suspension.
 Anyone who accidentally damages something or witnesses damage around the school should inform the office or a staff member immediately.

-The use, possession, sale, or purchase of any type of fireworks is expressly forbidden at or around schools due to the potential hazards they pose, and to the disruption they cause to the learning environment.
+The use, possession, sale, or purchase of any type of fireworks or firecrackers is expressly forbidden at or around schools due to the potential safety hazards they pose, and to the disruption they cause to the learning environment.

 Causing a False Emergency Alarm